mateoconlechuga/convimg/README.md

                                       : to the input color before quantization.
                                       : It is an optional parameter, defaults to : 'false' but can be 'true'.
+                                      : Fixed entries can also be supplied via : an image, 1 pixel in height where each : pixel represents an entry:
+                                      :
+                                      :   fixed-entries:
+                                      :     - image: palette.png
+                                      :
+                                      : There can be up to 256 fixed entries.
+                                      : With the image method, the starting : index is 0 and increments by 1.

            speed: <speed>             : Speed controls (somewhat, not really) : the quality of the palette generated.